The generalised scaling function: a systematic study: Systematorics

 Now, for completeness' sake and since we will be using it, we write also the integral representation in terms of the solution of the BES equation for the density and its derivatives in zero $\sigma^{(0);(s)}$.
-Such representation trivially follows from definition (\ref {S0def}):
+This representation follows trivially from the definition (\ref {S0def}):

-We are naturally arrived at one of the main points of our work and some comments are now in order.
-We have found that the generalised scaling functions $f_n(g)$, $n\geq 2$ enjoy an expression (\ref {forterm22}) in terms of the 'reduced' coefficients $\tilde{S}^{(k)}_{1}(g)$ - related to the solution of the BES equation - and of the densities and their derivatives at zero $\sigma ^{(n');(s)}$, $n'\leq n-3$ - related (when $n' \geq 1$) also to the other, 'higher', systems of equations (\ref {Seq2}), (\ref {redSeqn2}).
+We have reached naturally one of the main points of our work and some comments are in order.
+We have found that the generalised scaling functions $f_n(g)$, $n\geq 2$, enjoy an expression (\ref {forterm22}) in terms of the 'reduced' coefficients $\tilde{S}^{(k)}_{1}(g)$ - related to the solution of the BES equation - and of the densities and their derivatives at zero $\sigma ^{(n');(s)}$, $n'\leq n-3$ - related (when $n' \geq 1$) also to the other, 'higher', systems of equations (\ref {Seq2}), (\ref {redSeqn2}).
+This result is in close analogy with formula (A.4) of \cite {BK}: this is an integral expression in which the generalised scaling function is given in terms of solutions of the BES equations and of the density of holes, which in the limit (\ref {jlimit}) is expressed in terms of the various $\sigma ^{(n');(s)}$.
+Our new contribution in the subject is to have highlighted the recursive structure of general formul{\ae} for $f_n(g)$: this allows analytic and numerical evaluations, which we will perform explicitly in the strong coupling limit.

-From the physical point of view the quantities $\tilde{S}^{(k)}_{1}(g)$ and $\sigma ^{(n');(s)}$ are expressed in terms of the various masses of the SYM theory.
-In next section, we will show that all these quantities can be explicitly computed in the strong coupling limit by using iterative methods.
-In such a limit they will be all expressed in terms of one mass, the mass gap of the $O(6)$ nonlinear sigma model, embedded in the ${\cal N}=4$ SYM theory.
+From the physical point of view the quantities $\tilde{S}^{(k)}_{1}(g)$ and $\sigma ^{(n');(s)}$ can be reorganised in order to define different 'masses' of the theory, denoted below by $m_n(g)$ (the precise definition of the $m_n(g)$ will be given on particular examples at the end of subsection 5.1).
+While computations of the various $\tilde{S}^{(k)}_{1}(g)$ and $\sigma ^{(n');(s)}$ at generic $g$ is technically challenging, in next section we will show that all these independent quantities can be explicitly computed in the strong coupling limit, by exploiting the recursive properties of the equations they satisfy.
+Importantly, we will show that - confirming predictions contained in \cite {AM} - in the strong coupling limit they will be all expressed in terms of one quantity, the mass gap $m(g)$ (\ref {mgap}) of the $O(6)$ nonlinear sigma model, embedded in the ${\cal N}=4$ SYM theory, which is, in particular, the limiting value of all the $m_n(g)$.
+In our approach it will be also possible to study their corrections to the pure $O(6)$ limit: results on this issue are contained in subsection 5.2.